Section 7. Degree Requirements

 7.57.1.2 Part II – Oral: The oral comprehensive examination shall be given only after passing and normally within four weeks following successful completion of the full written examination.
 An oral examination, of no more than two hours exclusive of committee deliberations, is conducted by the oral comprehensive examination committee, which consists of the doctoral program committee and one additional Graduate Faculty member nominated by the student in consultation with the major professor.
 The additional member will be from an outside area.
 The major professor shall act as chairperson for the oral comprehensive examination.
 The major professor, program director/department chairperson, or Dean of the Graduate School will be responsible for scheduling the oral comprehensive examination in consultation with the student and all potential members of the oral comprehensive examination committee.
 Following the given program’s guidelines, the Major Professor must communicate the expected format for the oral exam to the student and the committee members in written form upon scheduling the exam.
 The customary format of the oral exam is for physical attendance of all oral comprehensive examination committee members and the student; however modifications of this format can be considered prior to the beginning of the exam.
 The location of the oral comprehensive examination must be agreed upon by unanimous consent at the time when the oral exam is scheduled, whether that location be virtual, physical, or hybrid in form.
 The full oral examination committee must be present for the duration of the oral exam, including the discussion of the results and final vote.
 (Amended November 21, 2022)

 At the discretion of the major professor and the chair of the examination committee, an oral exam may be open to other faculty members as non-voting observers.
 Faculty observers can ask questions if recognized by the major professor.
 At any time during the exam, however, the major professor can clear the room of all faculty observers.
 Non-faculty may not attend an oral exam without unanimous consent of the student and doctoral program committee.
 The student will be notified orally of the results of the examination as soon as the committee has completed its deliberations.
-The exam chair is responsible for notifying the Dean of the Graduate School of the results of the examination promptly on the form provided for this purpose, digitally signed by all members of the oral examination committee and acknowledged by the Graduate Program Director or department Chair.
+The exam chair is responsible for notifying the Dean of the Graduate School of the results of the examination promptly on the form provided for this purpose, digitally signed by all members of the oral examination committee and acknowledged by the Graduate Program Director.
 Unanimous approval by all members of the oral examination committee is required for passing.
 A student who fails the examination may be permitted one re-examination if re-examination is recommended by the committee and approved by the Dean of the Graduate School.
 A second examination, if permitted, may be taken only after a minimum of two weeks has passed to allow for additional student preparation.
 In all cases, a second examination must take place before one year has elapsed.
-(See 7.74)
+(See 7.74) (Amended March 4, 2024)

 7.57.1.3 Time Limit: The results of the written and oral comprehensive examinations will remain valid for five years from the time the examinations are taken.